goggin13/wrestling-stats/readme/wrestle_bet.md

       - updating a prop bet
       - routes used from JS land
     - users
-      - logging in from link
+      X logging in from link
-      - placing a bet
+      X placing a bet
-      - placing a prop bet
+      X placing a prop bet